 Prevent broken shortcodes from appearing in posts and pages.

-By default, if the plugin that provides the functionality to handle any given shortcode tag is disabled, or if a shortcode is improperly defined in the content (such as with a typo), then the shortcode in question appears on the blog in its entirety, unprocessed by WordPress.
+By default in WordPress, if the plugin that provides the functionality to handle any given shortcode is disabled, or if a shortcode is improperly defined in the content (such as with a typo), then the shortcode in question will appear on the site in its entirety, unprocessed by WordPress.
 At best this reveals unsightly code-like text to visitors and at worst can potentially expose information not intended to be seen by visitors.

 This plugin prevents unhandled shortcodes from appearing in the content of a post or page.
-If the shortcode is of the self-closing variety (the first example above), then the shortcode tag and its attributes are not displayed and nothing is shown in their place.
-If the shortcode is of the enclosing variety (the second example above), then the text that is being enclosed will be shown, but the shortcode tag and attributes that surround the text will not be displayed (e.g. in the second example above, "Special News" will still be displayed on the site).
+If the shortcode is of the self-closing variety, then the shortcode tag and its attributes are not displayed and nothing is shown in their place.
+If the shortcode is of the enclosing variety (an opening and closing tag bookend some text or markup), then the text that is being enclosed will be shown, but the shortcode tag and attributes that surround the text will not be displayed.

 See the Filters section for more customization tips.